-Friar Domingos da Conceição created statues of St. Benedict, St. Scholastica, and Our Lady of Mount Serrat.
+Friar Domingos da Conceição created statues of Saint Benedict, Saint Scholastica, and Our Lady of Mount Serrat.
 Artist Inácio Ferreira Pinto re-did the main chapel from 1787-1794.
 Master Valentim created the main chapel's stunning chandeliers in the 1780s.
 The Chapel of the Holy Sacrament was embellished by Inácio Ferreira Pinto from 1795-1800.

-Visitors will find seven interior chapels: Chapel of Our Lady of the Immaculate Conception, Chapel of St. Gertrude, Chapel of Our Lady of Pilar, Chapel of St. Lawrence, Chapel of St. Braz, Chapel of St. Caetano, and Chapel of St. Amaro.
+Visitors will find seven interior chapels: Chapel of Our Lady of the Immaculate Conception, Chapel of Saint Gertrude, Chapel of Our Lady of Pilar, Chapel of Saint Lawrence, Chapel of Saint Braz, Chapel of Saint Caetano, and Chapel of Saint Amaro.

 The São Bento Church and Monastery has a simple exterior but an absolutely divine gilded baroque interior.
 Visitors will relish the hundreds of years of Brazillian history and stunning architectural details.